yunqing-me/AttackVLM/README.md

 In this research, we evaluate the adversarial robustness of recent large vision-language models (VLMs), under the most realistic and challenging setting with threat model of black-box access and targeted goal.

 Our proposed method aims for the targeted response generation over large VLMs such as MiniGPT-4, LLaVA, Unidiffuser, BLIP/2, Img2Prompt, etc.

+In other words, we mislead and let the VLMs say what you want, regardless of the content of the input images.
 ```

 ![Teaser image](./assets/teaser_1.jpg)